Soonhwan-Kwon/whalerec/README.md

     pipenv run python train.py -r <refset> --imgdir <imgdir> --ingest-type <named_folders | second_dash | sn>

 ... where ingest-type is one of three types of which named_folders is our main one.
-In this images are grouped into directories whose name is the name of the whale.
-In others the name of the whale is embedded in the image name.
+In this type images are grouped into sub-directories of <imgdir> whose name is the name of the whale.
+In others the name of the whale is embedded in the image name and the images are in <imgdir> or any sub-dir of <imgdir>.

 ### Run ID